Post-training data for frontier models and agentic systems

 Fig. 1 — Munich Olympic Games pictograms, Otl Aicher

-This is the standard we optimize for at Verket.
-Beauty born from absolute functional efficiency.
+This is the standard we optimize for at Verket: beauty born from absolute functional efficiency.

-We provide AI labs with the expert trajectory demonstrations and spatial preference data necessary to train UI agents.
-By capturing the workflows of elite product designers and UX researchers, we teach models the cognitive flow of an interface.
+We provide AI labs with the expert trajectory demonstrations and spatial preference data necessary to train agents.
+By capturing the workflows of elite web designers and UX researchers, we teach models the cognitive flow of an interface.
 The model learns that a specific relationship of padding and contrast signals a primary action, because it understands the syntax underneath.
 It stops relying on fragile element recognition and begins to reason about the digital environment itself.
 The result is agents that generalize across software they have never seen before.

 Once a model can navigate the constrained logic of a 2D grid, its training must extend into the Z-axis: the 3D physical world.